johannesjh/favagtk/README.md

 ### Installation

-Downloading a .flatpak file from one of Fava GTK's releases on github.
+Download a .flatpak file from one of Fava GTK's releases on github.

 You can then install the application as follows.